rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 The plugin is in early stages but as of now supports:
  - Handling events at multiple points of your stage pipeleine.
  - Sending events to specific, or all scripts.
- - Setting event priority to order your callbacks
+ - Setting event priority to order your callbacks.
- - Defining custom state and API's at initialization
+ - Defining custom state and API's at initialization.
- - Sending run-time error events (to for example show them in an in-game console)
+ - Sending run-time error events (to for example show them in an in-game console).
+ - One-shot scripts.

 General Bevy API support is under-way so stay tuned!